rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 ICE agent MAY form candidate pairs between its own mDNS candidates and remote relay candidates, as in this situation host IPs will not be sent directly to the TURN server.

+This restriction has no effect on connectivity; in the cases where host IP addresses are private and need to be wrapped with mDNS names, they will be unreachable from the TURN server, and as noted above, the reverse path will continue to work normally.

 Generated names reuse
 ---------------------